 Once you’re done with your 5 day trip, you have a few choices:

-In my case, as I said before, I continued west across Nevada and continued my trip across the Pacific Coast Highway.
+3) In my case, as I said before, I continued west across Nevada and all the details of this whole road trip, Mighty 5 included, are detailed in the following road trip across the Western US.

 There are so many other “mini parks” and slot canyons in Utah worth exploring as well as national monuments and other scenic spots.
 In short, Utah has a ton to offer beyond the national parks there.